act-rules/act-rules.github.io/_rules/image-has-name-23a2a8.md

 #### Passed Example 3

-The element has an [accessible name](#accessible-name), though the name is not always accessibility supported
+The element has an [accessible name][], though the name is not always accessibility supported

 ```html
 <img title="W3C logo" />